h8moss/advent-of-code-2024/README.md

 My solutions to the [Advent of code 2024](https://adventofcode.com/) challenges

-# Languages
+## Languages

-This year, I will be using the following languages to solve the puzzles:
+I will be using a combination of JS and C++ to solve each day, depending on what I am feeling.

-- Days 1-5: C++
-- Days 6-10: TS/JS
-- Days 11-15: Kotlin
-- Days 16-20: C#
-- Days 21-25: Dart